-Dr. Yann Rodier - Head of History Department in charge of the records management and archival science programs at the Sorbonne University Abu Dhabi . yann.rodier@sorbonne.ae
+Dr. Yann Rodier - Head of History Department in charge of the records management and archival science programs at the Sorbonne University Abu Dhabi. yann.rodier@sorbonne.ae

-Dr. Yann Rodier is head of the History department at the Sorbonne University Abu Dhabi (SUAD) and Assistant Professor.
-He is currently in charge of the academic and professional programs related to records management and archival science at SUAD.
-He also developed research academic projects in this field such as the international conference dedicated to the Digital Humanities in the Arab World at SUAD in October 2019, in cooperation with the CEDEJ (Cairo).
-He defended a PhD in early Modern History published in January 2020 under the following title: Les raisons de la haine.
+Dr. Yann Rodier is head of the History department at the Sorbonne University Abu Dhabi (SUAD) and Associate Professor.
+He is currently in charge of the academic and professional programs related to Records Management and Archival Science at SUAD.
+He has also developed research academic projects in this field such as the international conference dedicated to the Digital Humanities in the Arab World at SUAD in October 2019, in cooperation with the CEDEJ (Cairo).
+He defended a PhD in early Modern History published in January 2020 under the title: Les raisons de la haine.
 Histoire d'une passion dans la France du premier XVIIe siècle (1610-1659).
-This research attempted to study the scientific history of passions, the history of emotions - especially xenophobia - and the history of prejudices and stereotypes.
+This research studied the scientific history of passions, the history of emotions - especially xenophobia - and the history of prejudices and stereotypes.
 His perspective on research has been broadened by studying the Gipsy minorities in Europe.
 Another current research in the UAE is focused on the French diplomacy in the Gulf (Persia, Sultanate of Oman, Yemen) in the 17-18th c."